Sunday, November 1, 2020 · 16 min read

 DewesoftX measurement data file exported as a video

 The delivery time was crucial for this project as AFRY had a tight deadline so close collaboration between AFRY and Dewesoft was of high importance.
 Dewesoft supported AFRY to specify what they needed and how the measurement setup should be configured.

 Dewesoft provided a robust DAQ solution that could:

-- Could work just as good from both ends of the train the setup without any re-configuring of the setup due to Dewesoft EtherCAT technology that is used for the KRYPTON product line.
+Could work just as well from both ends of the train the setup without any re-configuring of the setup due to Dewesoft EtherCAT technology that is used for the KRYPTON product line.